icst2021satool/probabilistic-coupling-experiment/README.md

 # Probabilistic coupling experiment

 ## Data generation
-This repository contains the *probabilistic coupling* [1] (referred here as *fault detection probability* -- FDP)  data for a subset of defects4j (d4j) projects as well the scripts to calculate them.
+This repository contains the *probabilistic coupling* [1] (referred to here as *fault detection probability* -- FDP)  data for a subset of defects4j (d4j) projects as well the scripts to calculate them.
 We use data flow coverage collected with a modified version of Jaguar [2] to calculate FDP.

 It includes:
-1. a link to Jaguar's raw data needed to calculated FDP;
+1. a link to Jaguar's raw data needed to calculated FDP as well as to the scripts used to generate them;
 2. the scripts to generate FDP for each faulty version;
 3. the FDP for each version of d4j's projects;
 4. spreadsheets aggregating the highest FDP for every faulty version; and